-3-credit Technical Certificate
+3-credit Technical Diploma

 This competency-based certificate is designed for certified Nursing Assistants who will, upon completion, be involved with administration/distribution of medications to residents in a skilled care nursing facility.
 Employer approval, proof of work experience and a pre-enrollment assessment are required.

 - Thursdays, January 20-March 17, and Friday, March 18, 2022

 - Classes will be held from 8 a.m.-4 p.m. in Building Q (Corporate Training Center).

 Estimated cost per participant: $2,000 plus mileage and travel expenses

 Employer covers costs of all fees and instructional materials.
 Contact the Corporate Training Center for estimated contract costs.